 Who are you?
 Identity death to Freedom.

+Have you been experiencing an identity death?
+This can continue over an extended period and will be challenging but also liberating.
 Experiencing an "identity death" in a spiritual context can refer to a transformative process where one goes beyond their conventional sense of self and explores a deeper understanding of their true nature or consciousness.
 It often involves letting go of attachments to personal identity, ego, and societal conditioning.
 Before discovering your true nature, or in the process of it, you will experience an identity death, where you no longer live life through a personal lense.

 Many spiritual traditions and practices, such as certain forms of meditation, self-inquiry, or mindfulness, aim to facilitate this process of transcending limited self-identifications and accessing a more expansive state of awareness.
 The experience can be profound and may lead to a sense of unity with all things, a dissolution of boundaries between self and others, and a recognition of the interconnectedness of existence.